Code of Conduct

 Digital citizenship is a critical component of the Programs.
 Our Services are continuously monitored to promote internet safety and security.

-- Mentor-MenteeMeetings.
-In-person mentor/mentee meetings are prohibited, unless they occur at NYAS/GSA sponsored group events.
+Mentor-student Meetings.
+In-person mentor/student meetings are prohibited, unless they occur at NYAS/GSA sponsored group events.

 Guidelines for Online Communication

 Think twice before posting.
 Posts on social media can take on a life of their own.
 Consider what could happen if a post becomes widely known and how that may reflect on you.
 Search engines can identify posts years after they are created, and comments can be forwarded or copied.
 If you wouldn’t say it at an event or to a member of the media, consider whether you should post it online.
 Even in closed groups, other Program participants may use or reuse your information or posts in ways you can’t anticipate, so please keep this in mind before posting.

-- Be respectful.
+Be respectful.
 Understand that content contributed to social media sites may encourage comments or discussion of opposing ideas.
 Responses should be considered carefully before posting.

 Strive for accuracy.
 Always try to get the facts straight before posting on social media.

 Identify your views as your own.
 While you may be affiliated with a Global STEM Alliance Program, you should refrain from speaking on social media on behalf of any person or organization except yourself or making statements that could be perceived as speaking on behalf of others.

 Protect your identity.
 We strongly recommend that you avoid publishing the kind of personal information, such as your home address, telephone numbers, email address, or credit card or social security numbers, that could be used by identity thieves or to harass or defraud you.
 You may not post any personal information on the Websites about anyone who is under 13 years old, and if you are under 13 years old you may not use the Websites.